 Oral History: Philip Mallory Jones (Part #3)

-As part of our ongoing 50th anniversary celebration, EAI has been conducting a series of oral histories with key figures in video culture, discussing the medium’s origins and impact as well as its continued cultural resonance.
-For our first published history, we are thrilled to present the first of a three-part conversation with media artist Philip Mallory Jones.
+This is the final chapter of a three-part conversation with media artist Philip Mallory Jones.
 Having worked with video technology for over five decades, Jones has carved out an expansive and idiosyncratic body of work that has ranged from impressionistic portraits of Black American life to experimental works made in Burkina Faso and Angola and explorations of digital technologies such as the optical disc and the virtual environment Second Life.
 He co-founded and directed Ithaca Video Projects (1971-1984), an influential media arts center, and its accompanying annual video festival, one of the first of its kind.
 His recent work has focused on using 3D modeling software to reconstruct Chicago’s Bronzeville neighborhood circa 1940.

 This third section of the oral history, facilitated by EAI’s Communications and Special Projects Associate Tyler Maxin, covers Jones’ experiences in live theatrical video projection, his engagement with video games, his collaborations with his mother, Dorothy Mallory Jones, and brother, Donald Brooks Jones, experiments in VR, and more.
 It has been edited for content and clarity.